foxie-io/ng/README.md

 - Use `ng.Store` to attach values to the context.
 - Use `ng.Load` to retrieve values from the context.
+- Use `ng.MustLoad` when you are certain the value exists, which will panic if it does not.
+- Use `ng.LoadOrStore` to retrieve a value or store a default if it does not exist.
 - These utilities help maintain clean and modular code by avoiding global variables and passing data explicitly through the context.

 ---